-- (a) The statute shall cover student conduct: - (i) within the University precincts; or - (ii) in the context of any official University activity; or - (iii) where the behaviour in question is directly and demonstrably related to his or her status as a student of the University. - (b) A student of the University is in breach of this statute if he or she engages in any conduct within the jurisdiction of the University that is prohibited by clause 4.2 of this statute. - (c) A complaint may be made against: - (i) any currently enrolled student of the University; and - (ii) any person previously enrolled as a student of the University within three years from the date on which the complaint is received but only in respect of that person's actions whilst a currently enrolled student.
+- (a) The statute shall cover student conduct: - (i) within the University precincts; or - (ii) in the context of any official University activity; or - (iii) where the behaviour in question is directly and demonstrably related to his or her status as a student of the University. - (b) A student of the University is in breach of this statute if he or she engages in any conduct within the jurisdiction of the University that is prohibited by clause4.2 of this statute. - (c) A complaint may be made against a person's actions whilst they are a student.